nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding Grade Progress to student: `grade`

 Adds a description of grade progress to student in address book.
+Cannot be used in schedule mode.

 Format: `grade INDEX g/GRADE_PROGRESS`